 For those of us weaned on green chile, it’s a hotly contested question.

 First off, there’s the spelling: chile or chili?
 Can the two be used interchangeably, or is there a difference?
-Popular consensus maintains that chile with an “e” refers to a sauce made from chile peppers, while chili with an “i” points to the meaty brick red stew typically cooked with beef, jalapeños, onions and spices.
+Popular consensus maintains that chile with an “e” refers to a sauce made from chiles, while chili with an “i” points to the meaty brick red stew typically cooked with beef, tomatoes, onions and spices.
 That said, you’ll see it spelled both ways — sometimes even on the same menu.

 Since this is The Mile High City, we’re obviously partial to Colorado-style green chile.
 But, honestly, we’re happy to inhale the transportive elixir no matter how it’s served.

 Long before taco trucks, taquerias and swanky taco temples, there was La Loma, a hallelujah of Colorado-style green chile, gigantic margaritas, nachos and fajitas.
 Since its inception in the 1970s, the restaurant has occupied three different locations, including its current residence in the heart of downtown Denver.
 But the green chile, a longstanding family recipe that’s earthy, thick and slightly sweet, has remained (thankfully) unchanged.
-Smother it on burritos, flautas or the delicious mini chile rellenos, hot, crisp-crusted and pouched with gooey cheese.
+It's also fairly mild, making it a great beginner chile!
+Smother it on burritos, flautas or the delicious mini chile rellenos — hot, crisp-crusted and pouched with gooey cheese.

 "For truly amazing flavors, El Taco de Mexico is a must," wrote "Bizarre Foods" host Andrew Zimmern, who visited the iconic Art District on Santa Fe taco joint during a stopover in The Mile High City nearly a decade ago.
 The revered restaurant recently received a 2020 America’s Classic Award from the James Beard Foundation.
 Locals, chefs and in-the-know out-of-towners line up morning, noon and night for the voluptuous chile relleno burrito smothered with a mind-blowingly good chile verde aromatic with garlic, tomatillos, spices and pork fat.
 Make no mistake: It’s a dive with a yellow Formica counter and tattered booths, but it’s also the best place in town to subscribe to Denver’s unofficial green chile club.